-Did you know that most companies do the same thing, just on a much larger scale?
+Did you know that companies document all of their finances for the public to view?
 Every expense and income is documented and pulled together quarter by quarter for every public company.

 When it's all put together and ready to be viewed, it's filed with the SEC (the IRS of the stock market) as a 10-Q, also known as an Earnings Report.

 These are the secret weapons of investing, and they give you the inside scoop before you go ahead and buy their stock.

 What Is An Earnings Report?

 So, let’s back up a little.
 We touched on the fact that an earnings report is kind of like a budget, but allegories aside, what exactly is it?